-Here’s a fact about Medigap that might surprise you: the benefits are standardized by law.
-That means a Plan G from one insurance company must offer the exact same medical coverage as a Plan G from another.
-So, if the plans are the same, does it matter which company you choose?
-Absolutely.
-The monthly premiums, history of rate increases, and quality of customer service can vary dramatically between insurers.
-This guide will show you how to compare Florida Medigap plans not just by their benefits, but by the companies that stand behind them, ensuring you get the best value.
+Here’s something about Florida Medigap that surprises most people: the benefits are standardized.
+Thanks to federal and state rules, a Plan G from one company must offer the exact same medical coverage as a Plan G from another.
+So, if all Florida Medigap plans are identical, does it matter which insurer you pick?
+You bet it does.
+The price you pay, how often rates go up, and the customer service you receive can be wildly different.
+I’ll walk you through how to compare companies, not just plans, to make sure you get the best value.

 Key Takeaways